Skip to Content

 A truck with a pop up camper driving down the highway

-In order to haul a truck camper, you will need a pickup truck.
-For lighter campers, a half ton truck like the Ford F-150, Ram 1500, or Chevrolet Silverado 1500 will do.
-Heavier campers require heavier duty truck like a 3/4 ton or 1 ton pickup to support the extra weight.
-The largest campers often require a dually truck (a truck with two rear tires on each side).
+To haul a truck camper, you will need a pickup truck.
+For lighter campers, a half-ton truck will do.
+Heavier campers require a heavier-duty truck like a 3/4 ton or 1 ton dually pickup to support the extra weight.

-A truck camper is lifted onto the truck bed with a series of jacks.
+The truck camper is lifted onto the truck bed with jacks.
 It is locked in place with tie-downs that mount directly to the truck’s frame.
-When you reach camp or when you’re not using the camper, you can use the jacks to remove it from your pickup truck.
-This allows you to use the truck for other purposes.
+When you reach camp or when you’re not using the camper, you can remove it from your pickup truck.

-A travel trailer is a type of non-motorized towable RV.
-The trailer is towed by a tow vehicle.
-Travel trailers attach to a tow vehicle using a ball hitch mounted on the bumper of the tow vehicle.
-They can be towed by various vehicles, including SUVs, pickup trucks, vans, and even some sedans, depending on the size and weight of the trailer.
-When you arrive at the campground, you can unhook your camper trailer and go use your vehicle normally.
+A travel trailer is a towable RV.
+Travel trailers attach to a tow vehicle using a ball hitch.
+They can be towed by SUVs, pickup trucks, vans, and even some sedans, depending on the size and weight of the trailer.

 Travel trailers can offer a range of amenities.
 Small models might only offer a sleeping space and kitchenette.
-There may or may not be a wet bath.
-Larger models offer luxurious interiors with a full-size kitchen, a full bathroom, a private bedroom, living spaces, slide-outs to extend the living space, and entertainment systems.
-Most models come equipped with fresh, gray, and black water tanks.
-Larger models may have a generator built in.
+Larger models feature luxurious interiors with a full-size kitchen, a full bathroom, a private bedroom, slide-outs, and entertainment systems.

 Truck Campers Vs Travel Trailers